Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/GH1.rst

 New to GitHub
 ~~~~~~~~~~~~~

-If you are new to GitHub, here is a quick introduction by GitHub:
+GitHub defines itself as:

-    "GitHub is a code hosting platform for version control and collaboration.
+    "a code hosting platform for version control and collaboration.
     It lets you and others work together on projects from anywhere."

 A good tutorial for GitHub can be found `here <https://guides.github.com/activities/hello-world/>`__.
-Also, you may want to go through the following tutorials to beome familiar with git and GitHub:
+The following tutorials will help you beome familiar with git and GitHub:

     #. `Git Handbook`_: Learn about version control—in particular, Git, and how it works with GitHub.
     #. `GitHub-based workflow`_: This guide explains how and why GitHub flow works.